360 Divided By 3

 Q: Can I use a different method to solve 360 ÷ 3?

 A: Absolutely!
-You can use any method you find comfortable and efficient, be it long division, mental math, or a calculator.
+So you can use any method you find comfortable and efficient, be it long division, mental math, or a calculator.
 The most important aspect is understanding the underlying concept and achieving the correct result.

 Conclusion: Embracing the Power of Simple Arithmetic